NicholasTD07/TDRedux.swift/README.md

 Let me know if you think the `Store` need to be subclassed and overridden.

+## License

+TDRedux is released under the MIT license.
+See LICENSE for details.

 ## Read More

 - [How I built TDRedux Part 1](https://github.com/NicholasTD07/blog-posts/blob/master/swift/redux-in-swift-pt-1.md)